designbright/PropsChildFcnFun/README.md

-Props, Children, Functions, Fun
-This project will provide practice in scaffolding, passing props, passing functions as props, and rendering child components.
+## This project will provide practice in React scaffolding, passing props, passing functions as props, and rendering child components.

-In order to get familiar with props, state, passing props to children, and rendering children components, let's fix our application. w
+In order to get familiar with props, state, passing props to children, and rendering children components, let's fix our application.

 Use create-react-app to generate a new React application.
 Directly within your new app directory, make a new src directory.